robinmanuelthiel/xamarinworkshop/README.md

 - Internet connection

 **Recommended**
-- A Mac machine anywhere in the Network as iOS Build Host with Xamarin and Xcode installed
+- A Mac machine anywhere in your network as iOS Build Host with Xamarin and Xcode installed
 - Any Android emulator like the [Android Emulator for Visual Studio](https://www.visualstudio.com/vs/msft-android-emulator/) or the one that comes with [Android Studio](https://developer.android.com/studio/index.html).

 ## Contribution